 |2005||Professor Jerzy Filar, University of South Australia

 At the ASOR National council meeting held on June 5, 1994, it was agreed that ASOR will establish a national prize for outstanding contribution in OR.
 The award may be presented for a major development in theory, application of OR in an industry or for any other reason considered worthy by the ASOR National Council.
 The award can be given to an individual or a group of persons, or to an organization.
 The award will be presented at the National conference.
 However, ASOR National Council members will not be considered for the award during their term as council members.
 The applicant must have significantly contributed to the growth/development of OR in theory or applications.

-The eligibility criteria for the award will be considered satisfied if the applicant's claim is judged by the committee satisfying one or more of the following statements:
+The criteria for the award will be considered satisfied if the award nominee claim is judged by the committee as satisfying one or more of the following statements:

-- the applicant has demonstrated successful and consistent promotion of OR in industry and/or the wider community.
+- The nominee has demonstrated successful and consistent promotion of OR in industry and/or the wider community.

 It is not possible to develop criteria common to all possible applications.
 However, each application will be reviewed by the evaluation committee and relevant additional information in terms of referees reports and management evaluations will be sought as appropriate.
 Theory or an application of OR which draws the national/international attention is considered worthy of the award.
 In all other cases, it is desirable to develop some quantitative measures which may be considered by the society as worthy of the ASOR award.
 For this purpose the following possible scenarios are suggested which may be reviewed by the council from time to time.

 - For claim based on an application a measure of success can be: